Awards

 Professor Michael Guilhaus was an innovative instrument designer who constructed, at the University of New South Wales in Sydney Australia, prototype orthogonal-acceleration time of flight mass spectrometers starting in the late 1980’s.
 This technological development, now widespread in commercial Quadrupole Time of Flight Instruments, was pioneered by Michael.
 In recognition of this, Michael was the inaugural recipient of the Australian and New Zealand Society for Mass Spectrometry (ANZSMS) Morrison Medal and was awarded the Curt Brunnée Award from the International Mass Spectrometry Foundation; the only Australian to be so-honoured.

-A research award will be presented at the biennial conference of the ANZSMS in 2017, to an early career researcher who principally works in Australia or New Zealand.
+A research award will be presented at the biennial conference of the ANZSMS, this time at ANZMS31 in 2027 in Sydney, to an early career researcher who principally works in Australia or New Zealand.
 The award is designed to support innovative research in the field of mass spectrometry.
 To be considered for the Michael Guilhaus Research Award, a researcher must provide a detailed research proposal with supporting documentation and submit an abstract to present their research at the next ANZSMS conference.
 In memory of Michael’s passion for instrument development, preference may be given to projects that involve instrument development or modification, but any application that proposes original science in the field of mass spectrometry will be considered for the award.

 Frequency of the Award